Do the Digit Insurance

 Cadmium ruptures the kidneys, resulting in excessive production of protein in urination.
 Consuming mercury also leads to liver and kidney damage and affects the central nervous system and our gastric system.

-Furthermore, contaminants like dioxin, arsenic are toxic and carcinogenic, leading to reproductive and developmental damage.
-Developing fetuses are vulnerable to dioxin exposure and are highly affected by it.
-The presence of lead in the soil affects the nervous system, specifically that of children.
+Pollutants such as pesticides and heavy metals can adversely affect reproductive health.
+Heavy metals can disrupt hormonal balance and reproductive function.
+Furthermore, contaminants like dioxin and arsenic are toxic and carcinogenic, leading to reproductive and developmental damage.
+Developing foetuses are vulnerable to dioxin exposure and are highly affected by it.

 Which Land Pollutants Cause Diseases?